LuisEnMarroquin/data-structures-and-algorithms/README.md

 From YouTube channel **Computer Science** - [Linked List Data Structure 3.
 Building a Linked List (algorithm and pseudocode).](https://www.youtube.com/watch?v=RFeshndMUw)

 ### Stacks

+A stack is a dynamic data structure because the ammout of data that it can increase and decrease while is in use.
+A stack is known as a last in first out data structure because new items are added at the top of the stack, and items can only be removed from the top of the stack.
+We can create const `MaximumSize` to indicate how many items the stack can contain, and `Top` pointer to indicate the top of the stack, with an empty stack `Top = 0`.
+When we take data from the stack we don't necessarily remove it from the array that contains the data, all we need to do is redefine `Top`

+Summary
+* Items are **pushed** onto the top of a stack
+* Items are **popped** off the top of a stack
+* A last in first out data structure (LIFO)
+* A stack is an abstract data type (ADT)
+* Call stack stores return addresses, parameters and register contents when sub routines are called
+* Stacks are used by compilers to evaluate mathematical expressions which requiere intermediate steps

+Files
+* stack.js
+* stack.py

+From YouTube channel **Computer Science** - [Stack Data Structure - Algorithm](https://www.youtube.com/watch?v=niBsGw4h5yI)

 ### Queues

+A queue is a dynamic data structure in which items join on the back

+From YouTube channel **Computer Science** - [Queue Data Structure - Algorithms](https://www.youtube.com/watch?v=jXMqVpAVyMY)

 ### Trees